Foundation Diet and Health

 Ecological footprint - animal welfare

-The CO2 footprint of a food depends on various factors.
-The type of agricultural production (conventional vs. organic), average or seasonal or regional production, domestic production or import by truck, ship or plane, different types of packaging and whether the goods are fresh or frozen all play a decisive role.
+The carbon footprint of a food product depends on many factors.
+The type of agricultural production (conventional vs. organic), seasonal, regional, domestic production or import by truck, ship or plane and different types of packaging all play a decisive role.

 When buying tahini, look for fair trade and organic certifications.